thomas-dujardin/multimodalemotion/README.md

 - pipeline_annotation_emotions.py, which takes a short video as input (an "utterance" as defined in the M2FNet paper), and returns the same video captioned with the predominant emotion.

-Due to the short duration of the internship, the performances are not great (~35% accuracy).
+Due to the short duration of the internship, and due to the fact that I am still learning PyTorch, the performances are not great (~35% accuracy).
 This might be explained by some approximations and errors in my implementation.